Review: The Datacolor Spyder5Capture Pro

 Color your world

 Every combination of photographic equipment has a unique color signature, which might also change in different lighting conditions.
 Adding to the confusion is that our cameras don’t perceive or record color in the same way as our eyes.
-We need a reference tool for adapting to these variations so we can ensure color control and consistency across our shoots.
+We need a reference tool for adapting to these variations to ensure color control and consistency across our shoots.

-The SpyderCheckr helps us to profile our equipment, essentially helping all our shots obtain consistently accurate color.
+The SpyderCheckr helps us profile our equipment, helping all our shots obtain consistently accurate color.
 It’s really easy to use for how powerful it is, first grab a face-on shot of the color chart while fully open.
-It’s important to make sure that the camera is centered on the color chart both in the x and z-axis, and also that there’s sufficient light on the target.
+It’s important to ensure that the camera is centered on the color chart both on the x and z-axis and that there’s sufficient light on the target.

-Import that image into Lightroom, then do a couple of adjustments based on the neutral gray, white and black squares and export as a TIFF file.
+Import that image into Lightroom, make some adjustments based on the neutral gray, white and black squares and export as a TIFF file.
 Then open that file with the SpyderCheckr software which will create a custom profile for use in Lightroom and other programs.

 Shades of gray

 The SpyderCube is the next evolution of the photographer’s neutral gray card.
 It’s small enough to fit into most scenes and has a few tricks up its sleeve.
 It has two 18% gray faces and two pure white faces that are opposing so you can also compare two different light sources.
 The black face has a hole that acts as a light trap, something unique to Datacolor, as you can still get a pure black even in direct sunlight.
 It also has a chrome ball, that shows up spectral highlights in your lighting so you don’t confuse those values with your white highlight value.